GGxcollab/ObsidianVault/SC-300/Plan, implement, and manage Access Review - EP12.1.md

 - They mitigate access risk by protecting, monitoring, and auditing access to critical assests-while ensuring employee and business partner productivity
 - Performed in Microsoft Entra Identity Governance.
 # Planning a pilot
 - Pilot access reviews with a small group and target non-critical resouces.
-Piloting can help you adjust processes and increase users 'and reviewers' ability to meet security and compliance
+Piloting can help you adjust processes and increase users 'and reviewers' ability to meet security and compliance requirements.
+	- What resources to review
+	- Who will review
+	- Test access
+	- Adjust, the test again